spechub/Hets/README.md

 sudo apt-get install hets-desktop
 ```

-* for using Hets as a server providing a RESTful interface, use hets-server or hets-server.
+* for using Hets as a server providing a RESTful interface, use hets-server.
 This is a smaller version without GUI dependencies.
 Note that also hets-desktop can be used as as server.

 #### Hets development
 For Hets development additionally type in